clstephenson/scheduling-software/README.txt

 ********************
 **  Rubric Items  **
 ********************
+A. Login form is localized to it_IT, and fr_CA.

 F. Exception Controls
     1. Incorrect username/password - AccessControlException is thrown from LoginSession.java and caught in
        LoginController.java.
 A message is then displayed to the user.